| |

 Summit City Creek's Upper Ford

-Fording is one of the two most dangerous threats to High Sierra Nevada Spring and Summer backpackers, along with lightening.
+Fording is one of the two most dangerous threats to High Sierra Nevada Spring and early Summer backpackers, along with lightening.

 Always approach a ford with great caution, as you likewise should always evaluate weather developments before crossing open terrain.
 Both fording and lightening are seasonally dangerous, and very dangerous when in season.